-He created, among other inventions, a metal detector that was later used to locate bullets and shrapnel in wounded soldiers during the Boer War (1899-1902) and the First World War (1914-1918), as well as the AEA Silver Dart bi-plane, and designs for winged hydrofoil boats that could zip across water at high speed.
+He created, among other inventions, a metal detector that was later used to locate bullets and shrapnel in wounded soldiers during the Boer War (1899 to 1902) and the First World War (1914 to 1918), as well as the AEA Silver Dart bi-plane, and designs for winged hydrofoil boats that could zip across water at high speed.
 He also designed the aileron – a key part of aircraft manoeuvrability, helping it bank left or right.

 The telephone comes to Britain

 Bell’s fame spread round the world, to such an extent that he was invited to demonstrate his telephone to Queen Victoria at Osborne House, Isle of Wight, 14 January 1878.
 The Queen is reputed to have said that the device was: ‘Most extraordinary…’, later asking for the equipment to be installed.
 That same year, the Telephone Company Ltd was established to market Bell’s phones in Britain.

 Two years later saw the General Post Office (from 1969 renamed the Post Office) awarded the monopoly on telephone services.
 The first phone book was published that year too.
 From this point, telephone companies could only continue trading if licensed by the General Post Office.